Scenic 3 info

 A major upgrade to Scenic, Scenic 3, was released end of October 2021.

 What’s the difference with Scenic 2?

-Scenic 3 will feature new maps and a better routing algorithm, a refreshed look and feel, improvements to organizing of routes, rides and locations, improvements to navigation and later on in the year new functionalities will be added, amongst others, CarPlay support.
-Here are some sneak peek screenshots
+Scenic 3 features new maps and a better routing algorithm, a refreshed look and feel, improvements to organizing of routes, rides and locations, improvements to navigation and later on in the year new functionalities will be added, amongst others, CarPlay support.
+Here are some screenshots